 In sum, the 3-1-1 Rule states that you can carry as much liquid as can fit inside 3.4-ounce containers that fit inside one plastic quart-sized bag; however, you can carry as much liquid as you feel comfortable carrying in your checked bags as long as these liquids do not violate other TSA regulations that dictate what you can and cannot fly with in general.

-How to Pack Your Liquids in Carry-Ons
+How to Pack Your Liquids in Carry-ons

-Whether you're hoping to bring your favorite shampoo or conditioner on your weekend trip or need to take contact solution with you on your flight, you'll need to properly pack liquids in order to get them through the TSA security checkpoint without hassle.
+Whether you're hoping to bring your favorite shampoo or conditioner on your weekend trip or need to take contact solution with you on your flight, you'll need to properly pack liquids to get them through the TSA security checkpoint without hassle.

 Liquids That Are and Aren't Allowed

-You can bring blenders (with blades removed), alcoholic beverages under 3.4 ounces that do not exceed 70 percent in alcohol content, baby food, some canned foods, and even live lobsters, but you cannot bring gel heating pads, any wet foods that exceed 3.4 ounces, ice cream of any quantity, or firearms of any type.
+You can bring blenders (with blades removed), alcoholic beverages less than 3.4 ounces that do not exceed 70 percent in alcohol content, baby food, some canned foods, and even live lobsters, but you cannot bring gel heating pads, any wet foods that exceed 3.4 ounces, ice cream of any quantity, or firearms of any type.